derroman/salesforce-user-switcher/README.md

 - Search the list of users by first name, last name, profile name or user role name
 - Login as any user by a single click
 - Logout again at any time and automatically get back to the page where you came from prior login
+- Directly open User, Profile or Role in Setup

 ![The extension in action](ExtensionInAction.gif)